sipper69/Control3/README.md

 This is only a preview of what is possible, the tool is very usable for me, but so many enhancements to think of.
 I do not deliver support, but like to discuss around it on Reddit (https://www.reddit.com/r/homelab/comments/1b6io6v/laptop_as_kvm/).
 This tool only support US keyboards btw.
-It runs only on Windows 10/11 build 1809 and higher.
+It runs on Windows 10/11 build 1809 and higher.

-I added an unsigned x64 binary, packaged in an installer (SetupControl3.exe) if you want to play around directly.
+I added an unsigned x64 binary, as packaged installer (SetupControl3.exe) if you want to play around directly.
 It will only recognize the product type of the cable I use (CH340), but you can amend the PID/VID in the code to support your cable.
 Don't forget to install a CH340 driver on your host PC if needed (check if the COM port is there under your devices).

 I hope it is of use to you!